Shipping to Europe? Visit our UK store

 Is the Lena menstrual cup safe?

-LENA is safe and biocompatible for human use.
+Lena biocompatible with the body.
 The FDA (Food and Drug Administration) has deemed menstrual cups safe for human use since August 1st, 2014.
-LENA is one of the few cups on the market that is officially registered with the FDA.
-The silicone used in making each LENA Cup does not leach any chemical or toxins and is BPA and latex-free.
+Lena is one of the few cups on the market that is officially registered with the FDA.
+The silicone used in making each Lena Cup does not leach any chemical or toxins and is BPA and latex-free.

 Quality and Standards